 In terms of the day itself, I mostly work with an assistant who will carry extra gear and also assist you in any way needed.
 (Once I had to send an assistant to the store for super glue when a bride's shoe broke in Central Park!)
 If you opt to have me officiate (I’m happy to be a back-up for City Hall or even just sign a license) my assistant will also take some photos during the ceremony.

-I offer coverage from 2 hours to full day multi destination photo sessions with 2-25 people.
+I offer coverage from 1.5 hours (Marriage Bureau only) or 2 hours to full day multi destination photo sessions with 2-25 people.
 Please inquire to check availability, get a quote or just connect!

 Kristy, photographing an elopement in the West Village